-- Verbal warning and reprimand. - A behaviour system is followed across the whole school so there is consistency in approach and expectations.
-Children are given the following warnings and consequences of behaviour: - Warning 1 (Nice polite warning) - Warning 2 Move Places - Yellow Card - Red Card - Move place warning provides opportunity for children move to a different place in the classroom or to a different area in the school.
-This allows them to be removed form a situation they are finding difficult and refocus on what is appropriate behaviour. - Yellow cards are given for low level disruption eg if a child is not trying their best, being unkind, being disrespectful (refusing or ignoring), being impolite, being dishonest (lying) or not listening.
-The child's name is recorded on the behaviour system and also in the yellow class behaviour book, along with a brief description of the behaviour.
-As a consequence of receiving a yellow card, the child misses five minutes play. - Red cards are given for physical contact/fighting, swearing or inappropriate language, racist language, homophobic language or bullying.
+Verbal warning and reprimand.

+- A behaviour system is followed across the whole school so there is consistency in approach and expectations.
+Children are given the following warnings and consequences of behaviour: - Warning 1 (Nice polite warning) - Warning 2 Move Places - Warning 3 Yellow Card (time out of class) - Red Card (removal from class) - Move place warning provides opportunity for children move to a different place in the classroom or to a different area in the school.
+This allows them to be removed form a situation they are finding difficult and refocus on what is appropriate behaviour. - Yellow cards are given for repeated low level disruption eg if a child is not trying their best, being unkind, being disrespectful (refusing or ignoring), being impolite, being dishonest (lying) or not listening.
+The child's name is recorded on the behaviour system.
+As a consequence of receiving a yellow card, the child misses five minutes play to catch up on time missed in 5 minutes blocks appropriate to the age of the Child. - Red cards are given for physical contact/fighting, swearing or inappropriate language, racist language, homophobic language or bullying.
 The child's name is recorded on the behaviour system and staff record these incidents in the class behaviour folder.
-A red card will result in a Behaviour Report being sent home to inform parents. - Child given fixed time at the wall at playtime in 5 minutes blocks appropriate to the age of the child. - Child misses some of Lunch break in the class and is supervised by the Teacher concerned.
+A red card will result in a Behaviour Report being sent home to inform parents.
+Sanctions here can include sanctions at unstructured times in 5 minutes blocks appropriate to the age of the child, movement into another class to reflect on their behaviour away from the situation causing anxiety or 1:1 reflection time with a Senior Leader